Insurance makes wealth grow faster: Conclusion -- business is when both parties gain

 \Fref{time_fee} illustrates a remarkable difference to traditional actuarial thinking in economics.
-According to the time paradigm there is a win-win regime where both parties gain (both the green line and the blue line are above zero).
+According to the time paradigm there is a win-win regime where both parties gain (both the solid and dashed lines are above zero).
 The net premium, often called the ``fair price'' plays a less significant role -- a range of prices is beneficial for both parties.
 The fair price is never part of that range (it is the end of the range in the limit of the infinitely wealthy insurer).
 Where exactly the price of trade will lie can be negotiated.

 This seems to be a more general result: if it is true that people choose based on the physically sensible criterion of optimising growth over time, then a win-win range of prices will exist for any service or product that is traded.
 Business deals happen because both parties gain.
 This is the opposite of equilibrium thinking in economics, which tells us that deals happen either because one party cons or coerces the other into an agreement, or because both parties found the exact price where neither has a reason not to get involved.